About Me

 I have a wonderfully patient wife and an intelligent, thoughtful daughter.

-I am a Buddhist, and have been practising since 2008.
+I am a Buddhist, and have been practising since 2007.
+To find out more, see this channel here.